KSanders7070/AIRAC_RELEASE_PREP/Understanding CRC GeoJSON.md

   - yOffset = 0
   - Opaque = false

-## Multiple Feature Types in single GeoJSON
+## Multiple Feature Types in a GeoJSON

-Though supported, having more than one type of feature (lines, symbols, and text) in a single geojson file can complicate management of the file and hinder flexibility.
-Scripts like [this one](https://github.com/KSanders7070/Split_CRC_GeoJSON_Feature_Types) can split a single GeoJSON into multiple files based on feature type, each retaining relevant defaults at the top.
+If the manager of the geojsons finds that having more than one type of feature (lines, symbols, and text) in a geojson file is complicating management of the file and hindering flexibility, scripts like [this one](https://github.com/KSanders7070/Split_CRC_GeoJSON_Feature_Types) can split a single GeoJSON into multiple files based on feature type, each retaining relevant defaults at the top.

 ## Multiple isDefaults Features for Same Type